alejandro-alzate/alejandro-alzate/README.md

+# *Alejandro's github profile*
+Not sure what are you looking for?
+*why you don't take a look to my [map](https://github.com/alejandro-alzate/repo-map)*

 - 👋 Hi, I’m @alejandro-alzate a shy autistic little prick
 - 👀 I’m interested in App development, Games, and just Software and Hardware tinkering in general
 - 🌱 I’m currently learning niche lua tricks